 - Mild transaminitis

-- Potentially fatal reaction in patients on statins plus fibrates (i.e. cerivastatin and gemfibrozil)
+- A potentially fatal reaction in patients on statins plus fibrates (such as cerivastatin and gemfibrozil)

 - Metabolized by CYP450 3A4 (grapefruit juice — furanocoumarins; bitter oranges — citrus aurantium; or marmalade)